AvisiktaMandalDas/Evaluating-Password-Strength/README.md

 # Evaluating-Password-Strength
-Task 6: Create a Strong Password and Evaluate Its Strength
+Create a Strong Password and Evaluate Its Strength

 # Objective
 Understand what makes a password strong and evaluate its effectiveness using online password strength checkers.